senescence.info logo

 Books for Experts

 One book I very much enjoyed was Kanungo's "Genes and Aging."
 It present a coherent model of the genetics of aging, linking aging and development but with many other ideas, that I found quite well-thought and reasonable.
-Definitly not a beginner's book, but very intriguing and full of good ideas.
+Definitely not a beginner's book, but very intriguing and full of good ideas.

 Roger Gosden's "Cheating Time" is a book written from the perspective of an endocrinologist.
 It offers a different view of aging, including some original thoughts on the endocrine system, though I would not recommend it for beginners.